bagder/http3-explained/en/the-protocol.md

-# The QUIC protocol
+# Protocol features

-The protocol from a high level.
+The QUIC protocol from a high level.

 (Insert schematic picture of the protocol architecture, possibly compared to HTTP/2)